larose/utt/docs/PLUGINS.md

         self._timezone_config = timezone_config
 ```

+See `_create_container` function in
-See the [`create_container`](../utt/container.py) function for the
+[`../utt/api/_v1.py`](../utt/api/_v1.py) for the list of all possible
-list of all possible arguments.
-Note that these arguments are not yet
+arguments.
+Note that these arguments are not yet versioned are
-versioned are therefore are subject to change.
+therefore are subject to change.

 ## Tips